Photo of Henrik Eriksson

 Artificial Intelligence and Integrated Computer Systems (AIICS)

 The AIICS division is part of the Department of Computer and Information Science.
-The main focus of interest for the division is research and teaching in artificial intelligence, its theoretical foundations and its applications.
+The division's main focus is research and teaching in artificial intelligence, its theoretical foundations and its applications.

 Drone